 ISE at 50 Webinars

-Eco-justice and Peace on the Island of Ireland and Beyond
+Peace Studies on the Island of Ireland

-5pm (Irish Time)
+5PM-6.30PM (Irish Time)

-This webinar, ‘Eco-justice and Peace on the Island of Ireland and Beyond’ is part of the webinar series to celebrate the Irish School of Ecumenics – ISE at 50.
+This ISE at 50 webinar gathers scholars who are connected to the field of peace studies from across the island of Ireland to critically reflect on the above questions.
 ISE was founded in 1970 by Fr.
 Michael Hurley, with a vision of a place where people from diverse backgrounds and disciplinary perspectives could explore the meaning and possibilities of peace and reconciliation together.
 ISE continues to uphold Fr.
-Hurley’s vision as an academic institute in Trinity College Dublin.
+Hurley’s vision within the School of Religion, Theology, and Peace Studies in Trinity College Dublin.

 Please share details of this event to anyone you think might be interested in participating, and share it within your networks.